Belbin 9 Team Roles

 Strengths: Brings depth of subject matter knowledge to the team.
 Dedicated professionals, they add value to the team through their specialist knowledge, know-how and skills.

-Potential weaknesses: May only contribute to the team in relation to their specialist subject matter.
-Can get caught up in technicalities and go into information overload mode, and may not always see bigger picture.
+Potential weaknesses: Contributes to the team mainly in relation to their specialist subject matter.
+Also, caught up in technicalities and information overload mode.
+Not always aware of the bigger picture.

 Shaper